MatthewKelsey/Swan/README.md

 ```
 <img src="./images/image5.png" alt="Screenshot 5">

-4. If running mongoDB locally open a version.
+4. If running mongoDB locally run MongoDB with the following command in a new terminal window.

 ```
 sudo mongod
 ```

-5. Start development server
+5. Open a new terminal window and start the development server.
 ```
 cd /server
 npm start
 ```

-6. Start the front end app
+6. Open another teminal window and start the front end app.
 ```
 cd /client
 npm start